digitalrebar/doc/development/contributing/contributing-code.rst

 -  Must be Apache 2 license
 -  For bugs & minor items (20ish lines), we can accept the request at our discretion
--  UI strings are localized (only EN file needs to be updated)
+-  UX strings are localized (only EN file needs to be updated)
 -  Does not inject vendor information (Name or Product) into Digital Rebar expect where relevant to explain utility of push (e.g.: help documentation & descriptions).